MaShisongLab/t/README.md

 `TF_name`: the names of the TF genes <br>
 `TG_name`: the names of the target genes <br>

-Here is a detailed procedure to create the Arabidopsis predictor.
+Below we describe the detailed procedure to create the Arabidopsis predictor.
+The procedure can be adapted to analyze other custom gene expression data.

 #### a.
 Obtain the Arabidopsis gene expression matrix
 Download two matrices `At.matrix.demo.h5` and `At.matrix.full.h5` from [Figshare](https://figshare.com/s/0c838ad4ef6a764daf53) (https://figshare.com/s/0c838ad4ef6a764daf53) , and place them within the <b>root directory of the EXPLICIT package </b>. `At.matrix.full.h5` is a full matrix with 24545 samples, while `At.matrix.demo.h5` has 5000 randomly selected samples from the full matrix. <i>We recommend to work with the smaller matrix `At.matrix.demon.h5` first</i>, as it requires less computational resources.
 Both are hdf5 format files with the following data structure: